AKanthasamy/mirage_demo/README.md

 ![demo_mirage_playback_details](https://storage.googleapis.com/specto-wiki-img/demo_mirage_playback_details.png)

-During the recording session, we only entered one search term, so Mirage only recorded one response.
-If we return to the Twitter Search application and submit a different search term, we see that Mirage cannot find the correct response for the request.
+During the recording session, you only entered one search term, so Mirage only recorded one response.
+If you return to the Twitter Search application and submit a different search term, you can see that Mirage cannot find the correct response for the request.

 ![demo_twitter_search_no_match](https://storage.googleapis.com/specto-wiki-img/demo_twitter_search_no_match.png)